 What is the legal status of vapour products in Saskatchewan?

-As of February 1, 2020, The Tobacco and Vapour Products Control Act will come into force and vapour products will be regulated in the same manner as tobacco products.
-This includes:
+As of February 1, 2020, The Tobacco and Vapour Products Control Act regulates vapour products in the same manner as tobacco products.
+For example:

 - Vapour products are not to be sold or provided to youth under 18 years of age; and

-- Use of vapour products is not permitted on school property or in vehicles with persons under 16 years of age, or in places where smoking is prohibited.
+- Use of vapour products will not be permitted on school property or in vehicles with persons under 16 years of age, or in places where smoking is prohibited.

 What can I do as a parent?

-Model positive behaviours.
-Have frank and continuing conversation with your child regarding vaping.
-Create opportunities to have discussions.
-The discussions can be informal such as at the dinner table.
-Ask open-ended questions and find out their opinions.
-Ask your children what assistance they need and how you can help them.
+Model positive behaviours and engage in open and honest conversation with your child.
 When talking with your child, be patient and listen.
 Try to avoid using language with judgment or criticism.
 Understand this may come up more than once.